A Complete Guide to GDPR

 The new regulation, consisting of 99 articles and published in the EU Official Journal on 4 May 2016, this time gives a stricter framework and a date for concrete application.
 Indeed, all organisations (public or private) based in the European Union, or located outside the EU but managing the personal data of European residents, will have to comply with the GDPR by 25 May 2018.

-Any organization based in an EU country will have to apply the provisions of the GDPR: companies and trade unions, associations, administrations and local authorities.
-Including those based outside the EU’s borders that collect, store and use data specific to residents of a member country.
-These organisations will have to protect all personal data in their possession.
-Beyond information about prospects and customers, this also includes data collected about the organisation itself, its employees, customers and suppliers, partners…
+Any organization based in an EU country will have to apply the provisions of the GDPR: companies and trade unions, associations, administrations, and local authorities.
+Including those based outside the EU’s borders that collect, store, and use data specific to residents of a member country.
+These organizations will have to protect all personal data in their possession.
+Beyond information about prospects and customers, this also includes data collected about the organization itself, its employees, customers and suppliers, partners…

 The GDPR is broad in scope, since all data are concerned, even if the information collected does not allow direct identification of the source.
 All data that transits on physical media (computers, mobile devices, servers) or through electronic exchanges (mailing, tracing of Internet users) will have to be protected under the new European regulations.